 The PCRB believes that both settlement patterns and loss development patterns in Pennsylvania have been affected in recent years by prevailing levels of litigation.
-Exhibit II attached presents a summary history of petitions filed with the Workers Compensation Bureau by type of action.
+Exhibit II attached presents a summary history of petitions filed with the Bureau of Workers Compensation (BWC) by type of action.

-The exhibit reflects the numbers of petitions filed as reported by the Bureau of Workers Compensation.
-The PCRB has been advised that, beginning in early 1992, the Bureau of Workers Compensation changed the way in which petitions being filed were counted by recognizing "multiple pleadings" in which more than one issue was presented on a single petition form.
-Prior to March 16, 1992 one petition form received by the Bureau of Workers Compensation was counted as a single petition; beginning March 16, 1992 a petition form received containing pleadings on three types of issues was counted as three petitions.
+The exhibit reflects the numbers of petitions filed as reported by the BWC.
+The PCRB has been advised that, beginning March 16, 1992, a petition form received containing pleadings on three types of issues was counted as three petitions.
 There are seven types of petitions involved in these multiple pleadings: termination, suspension, modification, medical review, review, reinstatement and set aside of final receipt.

-Petition filings in Pennsylvania generally appear to have risen substantially through 1995 and then showed substantial declines into 2001 with the exception of the twelve months ending June 30, 1999.
+Petition filings in Pennsylvania generally appear to have risen substantially through 1995 and then showed substantial declines into 2001, with the exception of the twelve months ending June 30, 1999.
 Activity for each of the last four years has been relatively flat.